jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 I think it's rather clean and legible format.
 But you can judge for yourself.

-Here’s the first of the translations from the above pseudo-code specs.
+Here’s the first spec translation into a real Fluid spec.

 ```
 {